 Assessing Your Keratoconus

 In order to fully assess your keratoconus, understand the likely future course of the disease, and make appropriate treatment recommendations, an extensive eye examination is performed along with several specialized tests to fully analyze your problem.
 These tests also give you a complete baseline for your ongoing care in the future.

 There are a number of goals of the comprehensive keratoconus evaluation at the CLEI Center for Keratoconus.
 First, we want to fully assess and define your keratoconus in order to monitor progression over time.
 Second, this testing will allow us to best recommend a course of treatment to optimize your visual function.

 The CLEI Center for Keratoconus incorporates all of the latest diagnostic technologies to assess your KC and determine the proper course of treatment.
 Some of these diagnostic tools include:

 Computerized Corneal Topography Analysis:

 Corneal topography instruments assess your cornea’s optical surface.
 These are corneal maps that can assess many indices of your individual corneal shape and structure.
 We use a number of instruments, each of which may give different clues to the corneal shape, including the Pentacam, Topolyzer, and EyeSys units.
-Corneal topography is analagous to looking at a mountain range from a satellite.
+Corneal topography is analogous to looking at a mountain range from a satellite.
 A normal cornea is green (like a gentle slope).
-Red is a higher point (like a mountain), and can indicate keratoconus.
+Red is a higher point (like a mountain) and can indicate keratoconus.
 Blue is a lower point (like a lake).
-In some cases of keratoconus, your corneal topography map can be used to help program a laser for topography-guided PRK treaments.
+In some cases of keratoconus, your corneal topography map can be used to help program a laser for topography-guided PRK treatments.

 Keratoconic “cone” is seen as the red elevation on the topography map